HunterLab does not supply glass or plastic filter transmission standards but there are some sources below.

 Stamford, CT 06907 USA

-Other sources for uncalibrated 50 mm x 50 mm (2 in x 2-in) transmission filters – long band pass, chromatic, neutral density are:
+Other sources for uncalibrated 50 mm x 50 mm (2 in x 2-in) transmittance filters – long band pass, chromatic, neutral density are:

 Schott North America, Inc.